aostrega/opal-learningwebgl/README.md

 An experimental Opal/Ruby port of the first WebGL demos at http://learningwebgl.com/lessons that uses a hypothetical Ruby-style WebGL wrapper.
+The translation helped me understand WebGL, but after some point I realized that a consistent Ruby-style port of WebGL is not feasible and is of dubious practicality.
+However, designing a Ruby-style GPU API from the ground up is something worth exploring.